10. 12. 22

 Patients understand that healthcare is expensive and will always come with higher costs, but that does not stop them from seeking out these procedures.
 For example, patients understand the associated costs when they want to improve their smile.
 Still, they want that improved smile enough to go forward with the care, possibly without a payment strategy.
 Patients could use traditional methods (FSA, HSA, Medicare, insurance, or out-of-pocket) to pay for care; however, additional options are available today.
 At Rectangle Health, the is an alternative solution to provide patients with a payment option that alleviates financial stress.

 Access to financial options benefits the provider and the patient.
 Practitioners can break down financial barriers for patients, and patients can access the treatments and services the provider offers.
 Practice Management Bridge® offers two types of patient financing solutions to give practices flexibility.
-The Care Now, Pay Later solution in Practice Management Bridge makes patient financing as simple as a few clicks.
-Care Now, Pay Later (CNPL®) third-party patient financing makes care affordable for patients without financial risk to your practice.
+The patient financing solution in Practice Management Bridge makes financing as simple as a few clicks.
+Third-party patient financing makes care affordable for patients without financial risk to your practice.
 Alternatively, patient financing provided through in-house payment plans keeps the payment relationship between your practice and your patients.
 With automated payment plans in Practice Management Bridge, collecting installment payments on schedule is easy.
 Payment plan management is as simple as “set it and forget it.”

 On The Modern Practice Podcast, Michael Peluso shares how healthcare providers can knock down financial barriers to treatment using technology to allow patients to consume more care.